LeoMallegol/WorkshopTicTacToeIA/README.md

 and follow the instructions.

-## For the first Workshop

-You have to complete the Minimax function in the file ia.py .

-## For the second Workshop
+## For the Workshop

-You have to complete the evaluateBoard function in the file ia.py .
+You have to complete the Minimax and the evaluateBoard functions in the file ia.py